 2. Where can I buy a fishing license in Costa Rica?

 You can get a fishing license through the Costa Rican Institute of Fisheries and Agriculture or the INCOPESCA.
 Visit one of their physical offices or buy a fishing license online.

 The price for a Costa Rica fishing license starts at $15.
 This gives you seven days of fishing pass.

 3. What are the Costa Rica fishing license requirements?

 You have to have your passport or identification number ready, your personal details, the range of days that you intend to go fishing, and the effective start date of your Costa Rica fishing trip.

 Pay for your license, and you are ready to catch some fish.

 4. Do I keep the fish that I catch?

-Yes, you do keep the fish that you catch except for specific fish species guarded by government regulations such as the sailfish, roosterfish and marlin.
-After catching them you have to release them back to the waters.
+Yes, you keep the fish you catch except for specific fish species guarded by government regulations, such as the sailfish, roosterfish, and marlin.
+After catching them, you have to release them back to the waters.

 Otherwise, fishing charters will surely be clear with you if what you are joining is a “catch and release” type of fishing.